Snowball Derby: History

+Snowflake 125

 The Allen Turner Snowflake 125 is a 125-lap pro late model race held the Saturday before the Snowball Derby.
-Held since 1999, notable winners include Chase Elliott and John Hunter Nemechek.
+Held since 1999, notable winners include multi-year winners Kyle Busch, Erik Jones, and Chase Elliott.
+Other notable NASCAR winners are Darrell Waltrip, Donnie Allison, Noah Gragson and John Hunter Nemechek.
 Originally 100 laps, the race went to 100 green flag laps in 2007 (eliminating all safety car laps from the count), and increased to 125 laps in 2025.

+Keelan Harvick, son of Kevin Harvick, is the youngest winner of the event and the latest winner of the event, having won it in 2025.

+Snowball Derby 75

 The Snowball Derby 75 is a 75-lap modified race held since 2018.